Permanentfrost/raspi-pico-cheatsheet/README.md

 - On the physical board there are **physical pin positions**—don’t confuse these with GPIO numbers.
 - **Tip:** Keep a printed Pico pinout at the bench.

+1.4 ESP32 vs. RP2040 (Pico) — Key Differences
+If you are switching from Pico to ESP32 (or using both), note these critical differences:

+Architecture: ESP32 is dual-core (can run two tasks simultaneously); Pico is single-core (though it has PIO for offloading).
+Connectivity: ESP32 has built-in Wi-Fi & Bluetooth.
+Pico requires the "W" variant for Wi-Fi and has no native BT.
+Voltage: Both are 3.3V logic.
+Warning: Some ESP32 GPIOs are 5V tolerant (check specific model), but Pico GPIOs are NOT 5V tolerant.
+Pin Flexibility: ESP32 pins are highly multiplexed (any pin can often be I2C, SPI, or UART).
+Pico pins are more rigidly assigned to specific peripherals.
+Power Management: ESP32 has a dedicated Deep Sleep mode (ultra-low power, wakes on timer/GPIO).
+Pico has a "sleep" mode but it behaves differently and consumes more power than ESP32 deep sleep.

 ---

 ## 2. Safety + Power (Don’t Fry Stuff)